leechongchong/Udacity-Data-Scientist-Nanodegree/Project: Data Scientist Capstone/README.md

 ## Acknowledgement
 Thank you Prof.Stephen Coggeshall, Chief Analytics and Science Officer IDA, LifeLock in sharing the data and provided guidance & instructions in general fraud analytics.

-Thank you my classmates Jie Chen, Raman Deep Singh, Xiaowen Zhang, Yu Dong in brainstorming on this project together with me.
+Thank you my classmates Jie Chen, Raman Deep Singh, Xiaowen Zhang, Yu Dong in brainstorming and working on this project together with me.